MarkOB2003/gcp-vm-deployment/README.md

    git clone https://github.com/MarkOB2003/gcp-vm-deployment.git
    cd gcp-vm-deployment
    ```
+2. Be sure to change the PROJECT_ID in the script to the name of your PROJECT_ID

 **Git Bash for Linux commands**
 1. In the Git Bash terminal, navigate to where you have saved the script and run this command to make the script excecutable:
    ```bash